jonasbergqvist/saas-cms-visual-builder-workshop/README.md

 A value will now be shown in the "Client secret" textbox.
 Copy both the "Client ID" and "Client secret" so you can store the values temporarily, for example in notepad.

 ### Create 'Element' content-type using REST API
+Content-types can be created using REST APIs.
+We will create a content-type of type "element".
+Element is similar to a block, but used in Visual Builder.

 #### 1. Create access token using Client ID and secret
 ![image](https://github.com/user-attachments/assets/aab7f009-aa4d-447a-a242-bdd4687de883)
 /_cms/preview2/contenttypes